 Editor's note: This clause needs a revisit, e.g. the content can be moved to clause 7.2.1 where the steps are described.

 For broadcast sessions, MBS service area is always required.

 A location-dependent broadcast service is a local broadcast service is provided in several MBS service areas and enables distribution of different content data to different MBS service areas.
 A location-dependent broadcast service has a single MBS Session ID (i.e. TMGI).
 To differentiate different content data for different MBS service areas, each service area has a unique area session ID assigned.
 In another word, TMGI and area session ID together uniquely identify the local broadcast service.
 In MBS Session Establishment, MBS Session Release, MBS Session Update, TMGI and area session ID need to present together.
+Information about different location areas for a location dependent broadcast service may be provided by one or several AFs, or may be configured.
+Different AFs may provide contents for different location areas, and different ingress points for the broadcast session are supported for different location areas; different MB-SMFs and/or MB-UPF may be assigned for different location areas in a broadcast session

 The area session ID is allocated by MB-SMF in MBS Session Establishment procedure.
-When receiving Activate MBS Session Request, MB-SMF allocates area session ID for the services area which is unique within the MBS session.
+MB-SMF allocates area session ID for the services area which is unique within the MBS session.
 MB-SMF needs to further ensure there is no area overlapping for service areas that share the same TMGI.